STIM-Lab/scattersim/readme.md

 # Scatter Simulation
 The project aims to simulate the interactions between light and samples.
 The algorithm is based on coupled wave theory and wave propagation theory.

-Scatterplane solves field for homogeneous sample boundaries.
+Scatterplane solves the field for homogeneous sample boundaries.
 Scatterthinvolume solves boundary fields for 2D heterogeneous samples.
-The scattervolume solves field for 3D heterogeneous samples.
-Scatterview do visualization the field from the other three projects.
+The scattervolume solves the field for 3D heterogeneous samples.
+Scatterview does visualization of the field from the other three projects.

 ## Main Tools
 * Eigen (See https://eigen.tuxfamily.org/index.php?title=Main_Page)